The Venn diagram of my life would have quite a few circles; I hang out in the overlaps.

 In May 2013 I delivered a talk at Xerox's Palo Alto Research Center (PARC) called Stories About Storytelling: A Personal Journey in Technology.
 It was an autobiographical walk through my awakening as a science and technology journalist, and also touched on the revolution in digital self-publishing and some of the media tools I was excited about at that time.

 I got my start in journalism at the Harvard Independent, the weekly student news magazine at Harvard College, where I was news editor, executive news editor, and eventually editor-in-chief.
-Recently I became chair of the Harvard Independent's Graduate Board, which oversees the newspaper's endowment, ensures cultural continuity, and aims to provide current Independent staffers with journalism and business advice and career connections.
+These days I'm chair of the Harvard Independent's Graduate Board, which oversees the newspaper's endowment, ensures cultural continuity, and aims to provide current Independent staffers with advice on journalism and business.

-Journalist, storyteller, startup entrepreneur, educator, and consultant compelled to help media consumers understand the changes wrought by rapid advances in science and technology and engage in solutions to the world's most pressing problems.
+Journalist, storyteller, audio producer, startup entrepreneur, educator, and consultant helping media consumers understand the changes wrought by rapid advances in science and technology.

 Producer and Host, Soonish, Cambridge, MA — September, 2016-present

-I'm the reporter, editor, producer, and host of a new story-driven podcast about the future, set to debut in January 2017.
+I'm the reporter, editor, producer, and host of this story-driven podcast about technology, culture, curiosity, and the future.

 Independent Multimedia Journalist and Editorial Consultant, Cambridge, MA — July 1, 2016-present

-I'm working on a range of freelance stories, independent productions, and client projects, with an emphasis on audio features and podcasting.
+I'm working on a range of freelance stories, independent productions, and client projects.

 Research Affiliate, MIT Department of Earth, Atmospheric, and Planetary Sciences, Cambridge, MA — July 2, 2016-present.